DINA-Web/guidelines/DINA-Web-API-Guidelines.md

     -   ...

 -   URI
-    - "filter"
+    - Parameters reserved by JSON-API: "page" and "filter"

-In general, both singular and plural versions of those terms should be considered as reserved words, and terms should always be used in lowercase.
+In general, both singular and plural versions of those terms **SHOULD** be considered as reserved words, and terms should always be used in lowercase.

 ### HTTP response